 Coaxial Cable

 Coaxial cables, with their central conductor, insulation, and metallic shielding, provide a durable and interference-resistant solution for specific networking needs.
-Historically used for early internet and cable TV services, these cables continue to be relevant in certain specialized environments.
-Though less common today, they remain critical in areas such as CCTV systems and television broadcasting.
-Coaxial cables are often used to provide stable internet connections in regions lacking fiber or Ethernet infrastructure and to distribute television signals or secure video feeds for surveillance systems.
+Historically used for early internet and cable TV services, these cables remain relevant in CCTV systems and television broadcasting.

 Twisted Pair Cable